 Summer Residency Scholarships

-Awards are for summer residency sessions only and are determined with consideration given primarily to merit and secondarily to need.
+Scholarship awards are for summer residency sessions only and are determined with consideration given primarily to merit.
 A review committee of ceramics professionals makes annual determinations.
-Funds cover residency fee-related items (e.g., housing in a double room, meals, and studio); there are no cash awards.
-Residents participating in an Artists-Invite-Artists group are eligible for scholarships of up to $500.
-Award recipients are responsible for housing upgrades, travel expenses, materials, firings, and packing/shipping of work.
+Funds cover residency fee-related items (housing in a double room, meals, and studio); there are no cash awards.
+Artists who are invited to participate as part of an AIA group are eligible for scholarships of up to $500.
+Award recipients are responsible for the cost of housing upgrades, travel expenses, materials, firings, and packing/shipping of work.

-Full-scholarship/Kiln God recipients are not eligible for funding again for three summers following an award and may only be fully funded twice in total.
+Full scholarship recipients (Kiln God and Zenobia Award recipients) are not eligible for funding again for three summers following an award and may only be fully funded twice in total.

-Those applying for Watershed Scholarships, Kiln God Awards, and the Zenobia Award may all use the following application.
-Artists applying for the Zenobia award will also be considered for Kiln Gods and Watershed Scholarships.
+Those applying for Watershed Scholarships, Kiln God Awards and Zenobia Awards should use the following application.
+Artists applying for a Zenobia Award will also be considered for Kiln God and Watershed Scholarships.

 Summer Residency work-exchange scholarships are awarded to applicants based on financial need.
-In exchange for approximately 3 hours of work per weekday, artists pay a discounted total fee (including residency, room & board) of $850 per 2-week summer session (45 percent off the regular cost).
+In exchange for approximately 3 hours of work per weekday, artists pay a discounted total fee (including residency, room & board) of $900.
+Invited members of AIA groups are not eligible for work-exchange awards.